Building A House Vs Buying: Pros, Cons And Cost Comparison

 - No toxic materials: You won’t have to worry about materials such as asbestos or lead paint in a brand-new home.

-- More energy efficient: Newer homes are built with energy efficiency in mind.
-If you are concerned about your environmental impacts, you can make choices throughout the build to create a more sustainable home for your future.
+- More energy-efficient: Newer homes are built with energy-efficiency in mind.
+If you are concerned about your environmental impacts, you can make choices throughout the build to prioritize green architecture and sustainability in your home and future.

 Cons Of Building